Rarst/sg-cachepress/readme.txt

 = Memcached Settings =
 * Enable Memcached - Store in the server's memory (using Memcached) frequently executed queries to the database for a faster access on a later use.

+= HTTPS Configuration =
+Force HTTPS on/off -- enable or disable the the https redirect for your whole site and the rewriting of the resource links from http to https.

 == Changelog ==

+= Version 3.0.3 =
+* Fixed bug in adding CSS files

+= Version 3.0.2 =
+* User-agent added to the SSL availability check

+= Version 3.0.1 =
+* PHP Compatibility fixes

 = Version 3.0.0 =